bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 In the repository click "Raw" and then choose "save as" and save the file as a stl file.

 {% tabgroup %}
+{% tab 8 anchors %}
+In our 8 anchor reference setup we have placed the nodes in the corners of a box as the position estimation for TDoA works best within the convex hull.
+The order of the IDs is important for TDoA2 but can be ignored for TDoA3.

+{% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_8_anchors.png %}
+{% endtab %}
 {% tab 6 anchors %}
 In our 6 anchor reference setup we have placed 3 anchors above and 3 anchors below the flight area, shaped in inverse triangles.

 {% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_6_anchors.png %}
-{% endtab %}
-{% tab 8 anchors %}
-In our 8 anchor reference setup we have placed the nodes in the corners of a box as the position estimation for TDoA works best within the convex hull.
-Note the order of the IDs.

-{% img reference system; wide; /images/tutorials/getting_started_with_lps/loco_ref_system_8_anchors.png %}
 {% endtab %}
 {% endtabgroup %}

 If you have more than 8 anchors, we suggest you setup a system with 8 anchors first and then switch your system to TDoA3 to add more anchors to the system.
 See the [tdoa3 setup page](/documentation/repository/lps-node-firmware/master/user-guides/tdoa3_setup/) for more information.
 {% endsi_step %}

 {% si_step Powering the anchors %}